cakephp/docs/en/orm/entities.rst

     }

-You can access virtual properties as if they existed on the entity.
+You can access virtual fields as if they existed on the entity.
 The property name will be the lower case and underscored version of the method::

     echo $user->full_name;

-Do bear in mind that virtual properties cannot be used in finds.
+Do bear in mind that virtual fields cannot be used in finds.

 Checking if an Entity Has Been Modified